 All kids are pulled at birth and bottle fed.
 Kids may go home under 8 weeks of age, on a bottle, to homes with experience bottle raising young kids.
-We do not recommend weaning goat kids before 12 weeks of age and do not typically wean until 14-16 weeks.
+We personally do not wean goat kids before 5 to 6 months of age, and do not recommend weaning before 16 weeks.
 Goats are herd animals and we will not sell single kids/goats to homes with no other goats; there must be at least one other suitable goat companion on the property.
 Horses/ponies, donkeys, dogs, etc., are not suitable companions for goats.
-We also disbud (de-horn) ALL goat kids that leave our property and strongly suggest not bringing a disbudded/non-horned goat into a herd with horned goats.
+We also disbud ALL goat kids that leave our property and strongly suggest not bringing a disbudded/non-horned goat into a herd with horned goats.
 If you are new to goats and have questions about care and management, please ask!
 We are happy to help.

-We will only sell healthy, CAE and disease-free animals from our farm.
-We practice routine coccidia prevention, and all kids and adults are vaccinated for CDT according to recent veterinary guidance.
+We will only sell CAE and disease-free animals from our farm that, to the best of our knowledge, are healthy at time of pickup.
+We practice routine biosecurity testing, raise all kids using CAE and coccidia prevention protocols, and vaccinate all kids and adults for CD/T according to recent veterinary guidance.
 However, due to factors beyond our control, such as differing management practices, stressors, etc., we cannot make any guarantees on health once a goat leaves our property.
 Due to biosecurity concerns, we cannot take back any goat that has left our property.
 All sales are final.